GFlisch/Arc4u.Guidance.Doc/Guidance2022.3.0/AuthenticationMigration.md

 }
 ~~~

 In the newer version, operations are now an `enum`.
-In addition, all possible scopes are specified as well.
+The default is "no scopes".
 The code becomes:

 ~~~csharp
 using Arc4u.Security.Principal;